5 Common Plant Milk Additives And Why You Should Avoid Them

 How To Avoid Additives in Plant Milk?

 Now that you’ve learned the many reasons to avoid food additives, it might be a smart move to ditch the store-bought milk alternatives and allow for minimum-ingredient, wholesome milks to make their way into your pantry.
-Here at JOI, we pride ourselves on offering single-ingredient products that are completely free from food additives.
-No gums, no lecithins, no oils, no BS.
+Here at JOI, we pride ourselves on offering products that are either single-ingredient or made with purposeful, simple ingredients.
+No gums, no lecithins, no seed oils, no BS.

-So, make sure you read the ingredients list next time you’re out shopping – unless you’re using JOI, which means that you won’t have to do any reading given it’s Just One Ingredient.
+So, make sure you read the ingredients list next time you’re out shopping – unless you’re using JOI.
 Our almond, hemp and cashew milks are great sources of anti-inflammatory healthy fats, protein, and micronutrients.
 Our oat milk, which consists of organic ground oats, provides heart-healthy fiber and protein.
+Our oat creamers are made with the JOIBlend, designed to promote gut health and offer healthy fats.
 So, are you ready to join the JOI family?

 JOI Almond base with almonds